AHMAD-879/Trie/README.md

-# ICS202-Project
+# Trie
+A Java implementation of a Trie of uppercase alphabets.
-Final Project for ICS202 course in KFUPM, Term 211.
+>Final Project for ICS202 course in KFUPM, Term 211.